kishakim/projects/Experimentation_CB_Disposal/README.md

 # Background

-Objective - Identify causal infererence of having signage on cigarette butt disposal in 4 major US cities
+**Objective** - Identify causal infererence of having signage on cigarette butt disposal in 4 major US cities

 **Data Files**

-* CBCollection.csv - collected experiment data for control and treatment
+* CBCollection.csv - collected experiment data for control and treatment Data file has been loaded to Cloud due to github size limitations

 **Notebook Files**
 1. power-analysis-calculations.Rmd : This was used to identify number of data points required to achieve experimentational power.